 Even if it's a larger project, just make small progress toward it.
-I wrote an article about finishing side projects.
+I've written some tips about finishing side projects.
 Check out the written version of this talk for a link to that.

 But TL;DR, small progress adds up.
 Use your commit history for motivation-it's an automatic list of everything you have accomplished.
 If you've kept things simple, then hopefully it won't take too long to knock out the rough draft.